rogeriog/VibroML/README.md

     -   `*_d*.cif` and `*_d*.xyz`: Displaced supercell structures.
     -   `relaxation_summary.txt`: Summary of relaxation for all displaced structures in that folder.
     -   `soft_mode_iter_*_top_structure_*_phonon_analysis/`: Phonon analysis results for the top lowest-energy relaxed structures from that iteration, including their primitive cell CIFs.
+    -   `relaxation_summary_iter.txt`: A summary of relaxation results for the current GA iteration.
+-   `overall_relaxation_summary.txt`: A consolidated summary of relaxation results across all GA iterations, sorted by energy.

 #### 3. AIMD-Check Mode
 NOT YET IMPLEMENTED.
 This feature will allow users to perform short MLIP-based AIMD simulations to assess the dynamic stability of structures at finite temperatures.